‘Toothless’ sanctions

 We are the premier hub and policy institution for global energy thought leadership.
 Energy impacts every element of our lives, and our trusted fact-based research informs the decisions that affect all of us.

-He currently serves as a member of the Advisory Board of the Center on Global Energy Policy at Columbia University, and on the International Advisory Board for the Neurological Research Institute (NRI) at Texas Children’s Hospital.
-Charif received a BA from Colgate University and an MBA from Columbia University.
+Charif currently serves on the Board of Trustees of the American University of Beirut, as a member of the Advisory Board of the Center on Global Energy Policy at Columbia University, and on the International Advisory Board for the Neurological Research Institute (NRI) at Texas Children’s Hospital.
+He received a BA from Colgate University and an MBA from Columbia University.

 Get the latest news and research on energy & climate policy.